-No. There are some other private divorce mediation services who assist parties in obtaining a "memorandum of understanding" of the terms of their divorce.
+No. There are some other private divorce mediation services who assist spouses in obtaining a "memorandum of understanding" of the terms of their divorce.
 Although this is a valuable service, this memorandum is not a legally binding document.
-Moreover, it leaves clients at the doorstep in that they must then retain a private lawyer to draft a formal agreement of their understanding and then are left to file for the divorce on their own without any guidance or direction, unless they pay additional fees to a legal professional who can guide them through the administrative filing process.
+Moreover, it leaves clients at the doorstep in that they must then retain a private lawyer to draft a formal agreement of their understanding and then are left to file for the divorce on their own without any guidance or direction, unless they pay additional fees to a legal professional who can guide them through the administrative divorce filing process in PA.
 (Main Line Family Law Center helps clients to obtain a fully comprehensive and legally binding marital settlement agreement, and also file the divorce with the county court.
 In addition, we will also prepare the necessary paperwork and provide clients with the specific steps in which to file an uncontested divorce in their county to obtain a final decree.
 Our services also include providing clients with additional support in obtaining any Qualified Domestic Relations Order(s) that may be needed in their matter prior to the divorce being granted.)

 Marital property in PA is any property acquired by either spouse during the marriage, regardless of whose name the property is in.
 However, marital property is subject to some exceptions as explained in Section 3501(a), Property Rights, of the PA Divorce Code.
 The actual value of the marital property is measured: (1) as of the date of the parties' separation, or (2)if the parties are involved in court-contested litigation, as of trial date for the division of the property.